Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-Effect measure modifiers are often identified by evaluating treatment-covariate interaction terms in regression models fitted to the IPD.\cite{greenland1983tests, brookes2004subgroup} A well-established issue is that, in general, RCTs are severely underpowered to detect interactions via statistical testing.\cite{greenland1983tests, brookes2004subgroup, pocock1987statistical} In addition to this, marginal effect measure modification may occur in the absence of individual-level treatment effect heterogeneity when there is non-collapsibility.
+In addition to this, marginal effect measure modification may occur in the absence of individual-level treatment effect heterogeneity where there is non-collapsibility.
 Therefore, even if trials were sized large enough to detect treatment-covariate interactions, variables should not be discarded for adjustment on the grounds of large $p$-values.
 It may still be reasonable to adjust for a covariate when the null hypothesis of homogeneity is not rejected.
-With non-collapsible effect measures, this may be necessary to avoid bias in indirect comparisons of marginal effects.
+With measures that are not directly collapsible, this may be necessary to avoid bias in indirect comparisons of marginal treatment effects.

 Current guidance on anchored indirect comparisons suggests presenting quantitative evidence on the potential bias removal that is to be incurred with covariate adjustment compared to the unadjusted approach.
-Phillippo et al. state that a covariate-adjusted analysis ``should only be submitted if, putting together the magnitude of the supposed interaction with the extent of the imbalance (in covariates between the studies), a material difference in the estimated treatment comparisons would be obtained''.\cite{phillippo2016nice} Similarly, Remiro-Az\'ocar et al. assert that ``the interaction coefficient can be multiplied by the difference in effect (measure) modifier means to gauge the level of induced bias''.\cite{remiro2021methods} Again, when the inferential target is a marginal effect and there is non-collapsibility, bias may be induced when conditional effect measure modifiers are balanced or in the absence of treatment-covariate interactions.
+Phillippo et al. state that a covariate-adjusted analysis ``should only be submitted if, putting together the magnitude of the supposed interaction with the extent of the imbalance (in covariates between the studies), a material difference in the estimated treatment comparisons would be obtained''.\cite{phillippo2016nice} Similarly, Remiro-Az\'ocar et al. assert that ``the interaction coefficient can be multiplied by the difference in (conditional) effect (measure) modifier means to gauge the level of induced bias''.\cite{remiro2021methods}

+Again, where the inferential target is a marginal effect and the summary measure is not directly collapsible, bias can be induced even if the (conditional) effect measure modifiers have balanced marginal moments.
+Where the summary measure is non-collapsible, bias can still be induced in the absence of treatment-covariate interactions.
 Covariate adjustment may still be warranted in these cases.